Apex-Engineering-Management/SysE/docs/source/index.rst

 -

-To get started, check out the :doc:`installation` section.
+To get started, check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` SysE.

 .. note::